CSWEP Mentoring Breakfasts

 At these informal meet and greet events, senior economists (predominately senior women) are pre-assigned to one of a variety of topical tables to provide mentoring advice to junior economists in areas such as research and publishing, tenure and promotion, non-academic careers, grant writing, teaching, work-life balance and the job market.
 Senior economists who have already committed to attend one or both of breakfasts represent a wide variety of institutions, including, but not limited to, Boston University, Chicago, Columbia, Cornell, Emory, Furman, Georgia Tech, Harvard, Michigan, Texas A&M, UC-Berkeley, UC-Davis, UC-San Diego, UC-Santa Barbara, US Air Force Academy, UT-Austin, Wesleyan, Yale, the Federal Reserve, the National Science Foundation and the National Institutes of Health.

-The 9th Annual Mentoring Breakfasts for Junior Economists will be held at the 2021 Virtual AEA Meetings.
-Registration is now open.
-You can register through Eventbrite.com or click the link above.
+The 12th Annual Mentoring Breakfasts for Junior Economists will be held at the 2024 AEA Meetings in San Antonio, Texas.

 Peer Mentoring Breakfast for Mid-Career Economists